Roger Moore — The Debonair Bond

 On the downside, Holly Goodhead may have a great name, but she's not much of a Bond girl.
 She sits somewhere between bland and annoying, and while Lois Chiles is attractive, she doesn't show it off.
 Corinne Clery is much better as the secondary chick, but you know what happens to those girls in a Bond film.
 There's also the matter of the theme song, which is best forgotten; luckily, it's easy to forget.
 You also may find yourself wondering why characters are acting as they do in the first half.

 Following the fads: This time the story is formed not just from cinematic trends, but from technological developments.
 The space-based plot owes a lot to the success of Star Wars and its many copies, but even more to the development of the new space shuttle.
 The filmmakers had hoped the release of the flick would correspond with the real world launch of the first shuttle.
 It didn't, and the Bond folks did it first.
+Also, hang gliders again.

 Sins (What does this mean?)

 Pride As always, Bond demonstrates that Pride is the sin you need before engaging in all the others, and he's got an abundance of it.
+Drax operates on vanity and a god complex.

 Sloth Nada.

-Surrogate Cruelty Lots of death, with a higher body count than normal, but few of the deaths will get you worked up.
+Wrath Lots of death, with a higher body count than normal, but few of the deaths will get you worked up.

 For Your Eye's Only